 Know (don't guess) your yardages

-You must have reliable in-round yardages to help you find the putting surface with your approach shots, and to keep you out of as much trouble as possible on the golf course.
+You must have reliable in-round yardages to help you find the green with your approach shots, and keep you out of as much trouble as possible.

-Your Hole19 GPS App is tailor made for this very task, and you'll get accurate distances to the front, middle and back of the green, helping you play to any pin position more confidently.
+Your Hole19 App is tailor made for this very task.
+You'll get accurate GPS distances to the front, middle and back of the green, helping you play to any pin position more confidently.

 Have a favourite yardage

 Having to take something off your full golf swing can lead to a poor strike for many golfers.
 If this is true of your game, and if you have a yardage that you're confident hitting a full shot from, you should try to leave that number as often as possible.

 If that means taking a shorter club from the tee to make sure you're not left with a 3/4 wedge, instead of your preferred trouble-free full 9iron, then so be it.
 Your scorecard will thank you.
 Playing to leave your favourite yardage more often will reduce the number of wayward shots.

 Always factor in the course conditions

 Thanks to your Hole19 app you now have the correct yardage, but you'll need to factor in playing conditions to help you 'throw darts' at the flag.